devops-workshops-bhs/devops-workshop/Day1/Day1_Labs.md

 ## Lab 1: Azure

-  1. Create a Free Azure Account
+  1. Create a Free Azure Account with a personal email
     - https://azure.microsoft.com/en-us/free/

   2. If you do not have Azure CLI installed, run:
       ```
       $ProgressPreference = 'SilentlyContinue'; Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile .\AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'; Remove-Item .\AzureCLI.msi
       ```
+  2. If you have issues installing with that command, you can install Azure CLI here using the MSI: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli

   3. Open a new Powershell Prompt or VS Code Terminal in Administrator

   4. Create a Service Principal (SPN) for Automation